Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Conclusion

 \section{Conclusion}

-We propose a novel method named U-ACS to combine traditional multimodal models with MLLMs to address the imbalance between performance and efficiency in MSA.
-U-ACS explicitly computes the uncertainty of traditional models and MLLM, designing an uncertainty-driven cascade mechanism to select samples yielding high predictive uncertainty for processing by the MLLM.
+We propose a novel method named U-ACS to combine UBM with MLLMs to address the imbalance between performance and efficiency in MSA.
+U-ACS explicitly computes the uncertainty of UBM and MLLM, designing an uncertainty-driven cascade mechanism to select samples yielding high predictive uncertainty for processing by the MLLM.
 We also propose advanced collaboration strategies to handle the hardest samples.
-U-ACS significantly improves efficiency of MLLM while ensuring model performance.
+U-ACS significantly improves the efficiency of MLLM while ensuring model performance across multiple datasets.
+Moreover, we show that the proposed strategy can generalize to different MLLMs.